Western North Carolina Beer: A Mountain Brew History

 The History Press published her first non-fiction book, Asheville Beer: An Intoxicating History of Mountain Brewing, in 2012.
 Her second beer book, Western North Carolina Beer: A Mountain Brew History, was released by the same publishing house in November 2018.

-She currently pens the “Mountain Brews” feature for Edible Asheville as well as writing for various other media outlets.
-AF has written for and had photos published in numerous publications, including USA Today, All About Beer, Paste, Smoky Mountain Living, WNC Magazine, Charleston Magazine, Edible Aspen, Explore Asheville, Vanity Fair, Virginian Pilot, and CraftBeer.com.
+She currently pens the “Mountain Brew” feature for Edible Asheville as well as writing for many other media outlets.
+She also hosts a radio show and podcast called “Imbibe Asheville.”
+AF has written for and had photos published in numerous publications, including: USA Today, 750 Daily, Thrillist, All About Beer, Paste, Smoky Mountain Living, WNC Magazine, Charleston Magazine, Edible Aspen, Explore Asheville, Vanity Fair, Virginian Pilot, and CraftBeer.com.
 Additionally, she consults to breweries and restaurants in the realms of public relations and communications.

 Her alter ego, Brewgasm, spends too much time on social media dishing about beer, dogs, bikes, and history.